 Essentially, the mikveh is traditional yet very private.
 A bride will often go alone or with a close family member, such as her mother.
 Sometimes the groom will enter the mikveh to purify himself before the wedding day, but it’s not a must like it is for the bride.

-While planning your special day, getting bogged down with the details is normal as you’re making sure your guests will enjoy your wedding ceremony and reception.
-However, don’t forget that others want to honor and celebrate you — both on and before your big day.
-Creatively incorporating one or more of these events gives you an extra reason to celebrate with family and friends or with a more intimate group, if you prefer.
+Throughout wedding planning, don’t forget that others want to honor and celebrate you—both on and before your big day.
+Incorporating one or more of these events gives you an extra reason to celebrate with everyone (or a more intimate group, if you prefer).